 A Day in the Limelight: Several of the characters get an episode that focuses largely on them, at least in their interactions and relations with Sonico.

-Author Appeal: Tsuji Santa has a soft spot for chubby and outright overweight girls.
-Sonico has more than a bit of meat on her.
-Granted, it's toned down for the anime adaptation, but Sonico has generally gotten chubbier and chubbier with time with Tsuji in charge.
+Author Appeal: Tsuji Santa has a soft spot for curvier girls, and although it's toned down for the anime adaptation, Sonico has generally gotten chubbier and chubbier over time with Tsuji in charge.